anishg24/cse15l-lab-reports/lab-report-1-week-2.md

 Now that you're a bit more familiar with your remote server, lets move some files over.

 ## Moving Files With SCP
-No, we aren't talking about the (SCP Foundation)[https://en.wikipedia.org/wiki/SCP_Foundation].
+No, we aren't talking about the [SCP Foundation](https://en.wikipedia.org/wiki/SCP_Foundation).
 This is the *Secure CoPy* (`scp`) protocol.
 We use `scp` to transfer files from our computer to the remote server.
 To do this, we need to run:
 ```shell